terraprompt/.github/profile/README.md

 We are lead by [@dipankar](https://github.com/dipankar), who is a software architect and researcher based out of Scotland.

 We have been working in Machine Learning, Data Science and Artificial Intelligence for over a decade.
 We have developed recommendation systems and enhanced business processes for companies across the world.
+We have previously developed core analytics infrastructure in [Octo.ai](https://github.com/octoai).

 We have lately been interested in generative AI, specifically LLMs and their business applications.
 We have started to publish and release open source code for our applied research.